Well done year 11 today for positively engaging in today's maths paper 1, your hard work will pay off. Engage in re… twitter.com/i/web/status/9…

 Year 8 Chemistry Topics

 - Motion and pressure

 Students will complete assessments at the end of each topic and these assessment grades will be used to inform their assessment point data.
 They will also sit an end of year exam, which will examine everything they have studied throughout that year.

 Year 9 Science

-At the end of year 9 students will be allowed to opt to take separate sciences or will take the compulsory dual science.
-This is currently offered to students who achieve a level 6A or above, however this will change at the end of the current year 9 in line with the new 1-9 grading system.
+At the end of year 9 students will be allowed to opt to take separate sciences or will take the compulsory combined.

-In order to support you child in science you can purchase a revision guide.
+In order to support your child in science you can purchase a revision guide.
 We recommend the CGP guides.
-These will be available through parent pay later in the year.
+These are available through parent pay.
 If you have already purchased a revision guide it can be used in year 7, 8 and 9.